Turkey fines Google for abusing dominant position

-ANKARA (Reuters) - Turkey’s Competition Board said on Wednesday it had fined Google more than 296 million lira ($36.65 million) for abusing its dominant position in the search engine services area.
+ISTANBUL (Reuters) -Turkey’s Competition Board has fined Alphabet Inc’s Google more than 296 million lira ($36.65 million) for abusing its dominant position in search engine services, the regulator said on Wednesday.

-In a statement, it said Google had provided advantages to its own accommodation price comparison and its local search services over their competitors.
+In a statement, it said Google had favored its own price comparison for accommodations and its local search services over those of competitors.

-In addition to the fine, it said Google must ensure within six months that competitors are not disadvantaged and it has report to the board every year for five years about the issue.
+Google must ensure within six months that competitors are not disadvantaged and report to the board annually for five years on the issue, the regulator added.

+Google responded that its search services were designed to efficiently meet consumer demand for information, and that offering more travel and accommodation options actually boosted competition.

+“We will evaluate the decision (of the board) and continue working with the Competition Authority by maintaining our usual constructive approach,” the company said in a statement.

 ($1 = 8.0772 liras)